 The answer to “can I 1031 exchange into a REIT?” is yes and no.

-Yes, you can, because the IRS says you can.
-No, you can’t, because most REITs have no interest in acquiring your property since in most cases it is too small for inclusion in their portfolio.
-But recently, several large REITs have found a way for you to 1031 Exchange into their REITs with as little as $250,000 if you follow certain guidelines.
+Yes, you can because the IRS says you can.
+No, you can’t because most REITs have no interest in acquiring your property since it is usually too small for inclusion in their portfolio.
+But recently, several large REITs have found a way for you to 1031 Exchange into their REITs with as little as $250,000 if you follow specific guidelines.

 How does it work?
-Here are the 3 steps.
+Here are the three steps.